charliepark/personal-goals/README.md

   - [ ] Friday
 - [ ] ping Peter Cooper about Ignite talk - women/female talk
 - [ ] wrap up The Measure?
+- [ ] Get some Sandra Boynton books + CDs for Benjamin Booker

 ## Things I Did This Week That Weren't On My "Do This Week" List :(